NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 • where necessary, enforcing WHS, workers compensation and explosives laws in NSW.

-During these visits, inspectors may:
+During these visits, Inspectors may:

 • provide information and advice on the requirements of WHS or workers compensation law